10 Paid and Open Source Vulnerability Management Tools to Help Your Company Seek and Fix Security Gaps

 - And much more than we can fit in here...

-Using paid and open source vulnerability management tools like the ones discussed throughout the article is just one of the many ways of ensuring that there are no loose ends in your security.
+Using paid and open-source vulnerability management tools like the ones discussed is just one of the many ways of ensuring that there are no loose ends in your security.
 However, there’s still the matter of prevention.
-On that note, here’s a shortlist of the most common network vulnerabilities and some tips on how to fix them.
+So, here’s a shortlist of the most common network vulnerabilities and some tips on how to fix them.

 There’s a reason why every company should start embracing the Zero Trust model – if one device hooked up to the network, becomes compromised, the other ones will quickly follow.
 Malware will try what is called rights escalation to propagate throughout the network.
 This one of the many reasons why you should instate an access governance program apart from using one or more of the vulnerability management tools listed in this article.